 COMMUNICATIONS WITH DIRECTORS

 The Board believes that management speaks for the Company.
 Only authorized spokespersons are authorized to discuss Company business with the press, the investment community and other persons outside the Company.
 Any director receiving inquiries of this nature should decline to comment and refer the person making the inquiry to one of the Company’s authorized spokespersons.
 The Chairperson shall be the primary spokesperson for the Board.
 From time to time as part of a stockholder outreach program, the Board may authorize other directors to speak on behalf of the Board.
-Any communications by the Chairperson or any director on behalf of the Board or the Company shall be made pursuant to the Company’s Public Communications and Disclosure Policy, following Regulation FD training, with the Company’s investor relations and/or legal counsel present.
+Any communications by the Chairperson or any director on behalf of the Board or the Company shall be made pursuant to the Company’s Public Disclosure and Regulation FD Policy, following Regulation FD training, with the Company’s investor relations and/or legal counsel present.

 The Board believes that effective communication with the Company’s stockholders is important, and has established means for the Company’s stockholders and other interested parties to contact the Chairperson, Lead Director (if any), the chairperson of any committee, individual directors or the independent directors as a group.
 Information regarding how to contact such directors is posted on the Company’s website and shall be included in the Company’s proxy statement.